SFIA Accredited Consultant

 - Attend an official SFIA Training Course run by an accredited SFIA Training Provider (this may be done before or after you send your CV for assessment)

-- Ensure that your CV is up to date.
+- Submit an up-to-date CV.
 This documentation must be submitted personally by the applicant.

 - Send the application form and your CV for evaluation to our Business Administrator